philiplopez/adi/docs/motivation.md

 API. aDI, however, aims to be idiomatic ES6, be well-documented, and support common use cases without trying to be too sophisticated.

-Google's Guice for Java (and the related Gin for GWT), as well as Spring, are key influences.
+Google's Guice for Java is the key influence.

 Concepts